 That’s what dark adapting is.
 When you were in the darkened environment, the rod cells in your retinas were activated and your eyes adapted to the dark.
 When you stepped into the sunshine, the rod cells were still activated, leaving your pupils dilated, which allowed them to take in more light in that dimly lit room.

 So essentially, in those first few moments of walking from dark to light, you got an extra helping of sunlight in your eyes because they were dark adapted at the time of first exposure.
 Once the cone cells took over your eyes adjusted better to the lighted environment.

 While dark adaptation is a perfectly natural biological response, it can become a problem when the normal function of the eye is disrupted.

 Wearing dark glasses indoors actually trains your eye to stay in a chronic dark adaptive state.

 It lets very little light in, so the rod cells are always active.
 Basically, it’s like you have been living underground.

 Dark adaptation makes your eyes MORE sensitive to light!

 In October 2010, 33 Chilean miners were trapped underground for two months.
 Being in that darkened environment for such a long time caused the chemical processes that govern the pupil’s reaction to light (contract and dilate) to become significantly reduced.
-The sudden, bright burst of light as they moved from underground to above ground could actually cause damage because their eyes were not prepared to block the light.
+The sudden, bright burst of light as they moved from underground to above ground could have actually caused damage because their eyes were not prepared to block the light.
 They had essentially lost the capability to make the necessary adjustments.